YU-Zhejian/LinuxMiniPrograms/Install.md

 ./configure --all
 ```

-Execute `./configure -h` to get help about the installer.
+Execute `./configure -h` to get help with the installer.

 #### Make